hardikjp7/GeminiNutri-AI/README.md

 This is a Streamlit web application for the Gemini Health App, which utilizes the Google Gemini Pro Vision API for nutrition analysis.
 The app takes an input prompt, an image of food items, and calculates the total calories, providing details for each item.

-## Try it Online!
-Check out the live deployment of the app [here](https://gemininutri-ai.streamlit.app/), and see the Gemini Health App in action!

 ## Usage
 1. Clone the repository: